Are Commitments Cluttering Your Life?

 Decide as a family what sort of commitments are on or off the calendar.

-Decide together what activities are scheduled and what actions need to be taken to maintain the status quo at home or in business.
+Decide together on the activities scheduled and the actions required to maintain the status quo at home or in business.
 If the cost of saying yes is too high, then declining the commitment is the right thing to do.
 Doing this together helps alleviate disappointment and avoid overwhelm and stress in the home.
-Planning a calendar and choosing activities together is also a great way for families to connect
+Planning a calendar and choosing activities together is also an excellent way for families to connect

 3: Evaluate Your Priorities

-Look at the commitments you are making and ask yourself why you make them?
-Are you saying yes to anything out of guilt or coercion instead of committing to things that you truly want to do?
+Look at the commitments you are making and ask yourself why you make them.
+Are you saying yes to anything out of guilt or coercion instead of committing to things that you genuinely want to do?

-If you are not committing with excitement to what you are doing, you probably don’t really want to use your valuable time to that particular thing.
-Don’t allow guilt or a misguided sense of responsibility to make you over commit and overwhelm your schedule.
+If you are not committed with excitement to what you are doing, you probably don’t want to use your valuable time on that particular thing.
+Don’t allow guilt or a misguided sense of responsibility to make you over-commit and overwhelm your schedule.

 4: Take a Commitment Fast